macstadium/orka-tekton/README.md

 To spin up, run a build on, and then clean up multiple macOS build agents, you can create pipelines that use the three modular `Tasks`: `orka-init`, `orka-deploy`, and `orka-teardown` (in that order).

 1. `orka-init` sets up an Orka job runner.
-1. `orka deploy` deploys one or more VMs (either in parallel or consecutively).
+2. `orka deploy` deploys one or more VMs (either in parallel or consecutively).
-1. `orka-teardown` cleans up your Orka environment.
+3. `orka-teardown` cleans up your Orka environment.
 This task should be used only in the `finally` clause of the `Pipeline`.
-Including this task in a pipeline is optional.

 > **IMPORTANT:** To use the modular approach, you need to configure a Kubernetes service account to run the `Pipeline`.
-See [here](#Configuring-A-Kubernetes-Service-Account).
+See [here](#kubernetes-service-account-setup).

 The [`parallel-deploy`](samples/parallel-deploy.yml) sample shows you how to use the three modular tasks in a pipeline that performs the following operations:
 1. Sets up an Orka job runner.